NecroPC18/Xuploads/README.md

 - Statistics about files and the platform.

 ## Installation
-With just a few simple steps, you can install the web app on all services and platforms that support ASP.NET.(IIS, Docker, Azure App Service, Kestrel Web Server, AWS Elastic Beanstalk, Shared Hosting, On-Premises Server
+With just a few simple steps, you can install the web app on all services and platforms that support ASP.NET.(IIS, Docker, Azure App Service, Kestrel Web Server, AWS Elastic Beanstalk, Shared Hosting, On-Premises Server)
-(Instructions will be posted soon, stay tuned.)
+(!Instructions will be posted soon, stay tuned!)

 ## Usage
 (Instructions will be posted soon, stay tuned.)